Mirubrys/wild-series/README.md

 # wild-series
-16 - Symfony : Les fixtures
+17 - Symfony : Introduction aux “Services”

 # Installation
 * Just clone this repository, if it is already done, launch a terminal inside the root folder and run `git checkout form`.